ANAHEIM, Calif. -- Brian Mitchell of the Washington Redskins won the debate yesterday.

 "I'm pretty happy as long as we're winning," he said.
 He said he'd even punt if it would help the team win.

-* The Rams' fans are unhappy.
-They were 12,794 no-shows, and, the end of the game, most of the fans in the stands were rooting for the Redskins.
+* RAM TOUGH?
+The Rams' fans are unhappy.
+There were 12,794 no-shows, and, by the end of the game, most of the fans in the stands were rooting for the Redskins.

 Among the signs in the stadium were: "Please Georgia, sell the team," "Sell the team" and "All we want for Christmas is a new front office."

-Georgia is owner Georgia Frontiere, who was left the team by her late husband, ex-Baltimore Colts owner Carroll Rosenbloom.
+Georgia is owner Georgia Frontiere, who was left the team by her late husband, ex-Colts owner Carroll Rosenbloom.